How Fractional AI & Airbyte 10x’d the Speed of Building Connectors

 Solution: Get AI to build API integrations for you

 Airbyte engaged Fractional AI to help develop an AI-Powered Connector Builder, cutting down the time it takes to build a connector from hours to just a few minutes.
-Lowering the barrier to building connectors enables Airbyte to power even more data connectivity across more sources.
+Lowering the barrier to building connectors enables Airbyte to power even more data connectivity across more sources -- in fact, Airbyte is already seeing a marked increase in the number of connectors in the wake of the AI Assist release.

 Here’s how it works: